 Didn’t have time to read the news lately?
 Kafkadesk’s got you covered.
-Here’s our recap of what’s been going on: Rough times ahead for Slovakia’s ruling Smer party, the Czech Republic’s long-standing Euroscepticism and Poland’s Catholic catechism classes.
+Here’s our recap of what’s been going on: Rough times ahead for Slovakia’s ruling Smer party, the Czech Republic’s long-standing Euroscepticism and Catholic catechism classes in Poland.

 Slovak ruling party faces strong drop in polls after presidential defeat